Motupallisailohith/quiverai-local/README.md

 # QuiverAI: Local RAG + Agent Platform with Ollama and Qwen3

-QuiverAI is an **end-to-end retrieval-augmented generation (RAG)** and document QA chatbot that combines local document indexing (FAISS or Chroma) with an Ollama-hosted Qwen3 language model.
+QuiverAI is an end-to-end retrieval-augmented generation (RAG) and document QA chatbot that combines local document indexing (FAISS or Chroma) with an Ollama-hosted Qwen3 language model.
 The system is designed for privacy, speed, and easy extensibility — no calls to OpenAI or other cloud models required.

 ---

 ## ✨ Key Features

-* **Local LLM**: runs *Qwen3:4b* on your machine using Ollama
+* Local LLM: runs *Qwen3:4b* on your machine using Ollama
-* **FAISS / Chroma**: supports similarity search over ingested documents
+* FAISS / Chroma: supports similarity search over ingested documents
-* **Streamlit UI**: fast document upload + chat experience
+* Streamlit UI: fast document upload + chat experience
-* **Cache Layer**: persistent cache of previous queries and answers
+* Cache Layer: persistent cache of previous queries and answers
-* **Extensible**: designed to plug in more chains, agents, or tools
+* Extensible: designed to plug in more chains, agents, or tools

 ---